 \section{Discussion and Conclusion}

 In this work, we propose a framework for cross-domain and cross-dimension transfer learning for image-to-graph transformers.
 At the core of this work are our strong empirical results, which show that our proposed inductive transfer learning method outperforms competing approaches across six benchmark datasets that contain 2D and 3D images by a margin.
-We achieve these results through our three methodological contributions which we ablate individually.
+We achieve these results through our three methodological contributions, which we ablate individually.
 We conclude that transfer learning has the potential to substantially reduce data requirements for highly complex geometric deep learning tasks, such as transformer-based image-to-graph inference, see Supplement.
 Our work shows that this holds especially when the targeted graph representations are defined by a similar physical principle or physical network.
 In the presented work, this shared principle is the transport of physical units (cars and blood) in a physical network.